Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 ### Rescue Hetamon (Jarvis End District)

-Hetamon Haace is the Rose of Kintargo, and one of the members of the Silver Ravens.
+Hetamon Haace is the Rose of Kintargo.
 He became an ally and a member of the Silver Council back in adventure 02, but is missing from this adventure's emergency meeting.
 Finding him is a priority.

 Turns out he's been kidnapped by his evil half-succubus sorceress of a mother, who is holed up in the basement of Shensen's former home and plans to sell him